vogelrh/AirSense/README.md

 The BME680 sensor is an air quality sensor that measures temperature, pressure, humidity and organic volatiles, and communicates via an I2C bus (0x76 or 0x77).
 The AirSense code utilizes the
 [BSEC library](https://www.bosch-sensortec.com/bst/products/all_products/bsec),
-which is a propriatary, pre-compiled library that provides calibrated environment values and generates an actual Indoor Air Quality (IAQ) score.
+which is a proprietary, pre-compiled library that provides calibrated environment values and generates an actual Indoor Air Quality (IAQ) score.
 It reads BME680 data via Bosch's
 [provided driver](https://github.com/BoschSensortec/BME680_driver).

 The PMS5003 is a pre-calibrated particulate matter sensor that communicates via UART.